TaraT1/DevNotes/vault/js.ds&a.md

 Considerations for efficency:

 - time complexity (execution time of an operation)
+ - amount of time taken by an algorithm to run as a function of input size
 - space complexity (memory usage of an operation)
+  - amount of memory taken by an algorithm to run as a function of input size

 ## SWE's responsibility